JetBrains/intellij-sdk-docs/_SUMMARY.md

 <!--
     Similar to GitBook SUMMARY.md - https://github.com/GitbookIO/gitbook#summarymd,
-    but list items without links will not br included in the table of contents.
+    but list items without links will not be included in the table of contents.
     Also you can use HTML-comments.
 -->